JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

     │◀────────────────│                   │                  │
 ```

-The loader is the honest representation of the browser's state.
-It does not know the answer, and it
-says so.
+The pending state is an accurate report of what the browser knows, which at that point is nothing.

 ## Browser Code

 None of this belongs in a click handler.
-The decision of whether a local denial may be rendered is
+Whether a local denial may be rendered is the same question
-the same for every guarded action in the application, so it lives in two pieces that every action
+for every guarded action in the application, so the answer lives in two pieces that every action
 shares: a function that reads the decision, and a wrapper that runs the call.

 The first one is pure.
 Given a decision, it says what the browser is entitled to do with it: